Frequently Asked Questions About Hunting in Manitoba

 One is not better than the other but there are some big differences.
 I will attempt to provide more details below.

 Do Bears in Manitoba eat more in the spring or fall?

-Unlike whitetails or moose, the rut for bears occurs only in the spring, late May and early June.
-This can be one of the most exciting time to hunt bears as they are marking and territorial behaviors going on.
+Unlike whitetails or moose, the rut for bears occurs only in the spring, late May, and early June.
+This can be one of the most exciting times to hunt bears as they are marking and territorial behaviors going on.

 Normally, bear rubbing takes place in the spring.
-There are a variety of factors that play in to the intensity of rubbing activity, wood ticks, temperatures and other factors.
+There are a variety of factors that play into the intensity of rubbing activity, wood ticks, temperatures, and other factors.
 Some years show more rubbing activities than others and the reason for this is not fully understood.
-Most rubs are on the rear have of the bear but it is important for hunters to get a good look at a bear before shooting in the spring.
+Most rubs are on the rear of the bear but it is important for hunters to get a good look at a bear before shooting in the spring.

 Are Black Coats Better in the Spring or Fall?

 In the spring bears have a very thick winter coat that helped them survive the winter.
 In the fall, the hair is shorter but the coat is thick and often shiny due to quality food consumption.

 Hunters ask which coat is nicer and it is really a matter of preference.